dasch-swiss/dsp-api/docs/03-apis/api-v2/query-language.md

 Gravsearch query results can be requested in the simple or complex schema;
 see [API Schema](introduction.md#api-schema).

-All examples hereafter run with Knora started locally as documented in the section [Getting Started with Knora](../../04-publishing-deployment/getting-started.md).
+All examples hereafter run with Knora started locally as documented in the section [Getting Started with DSP-API](../../04-publishing-deployment/getting-started.md).
 If you access another Knora-Stack, you can check the IRI of the ontology you are targeting by requesting the [ontologies metadata](ontology-information.md#querying-ontology-metadata).

 ### Using the Simple Schema

-To write a query in the simple schema, use the `knora-api` ontology in the simple schema, and use the simple schema for any other Knora ontologies the query refers to, e.g.:
+To write a query in the simple schema, use the `knora-api` ontology in the simple schema, and use the simple schema for any other DSP ontologies the query refers to, e.g.:

 ```